-To preserve the tax benefits of a 401(k) plan, the plan must provide substantive benefits for rank-and-file employees, not just business owners and managers.
-These requirements are called nondiscrimination rules and compare both plan participation and contributions of rank-and-file employees to owners/managers.
+To preserve the tax benefits of a profit sharing plan, the plan must provide substantive benefits for rank-and-file employees, not just business owners and managers.
+These requirements are called nondiscrimination rules and compare both plan participation and contributions of rank-andfile employees to owners/managers.

-Traditional 401(k) plans are subject to annual testing to ensure that the amount of contributions made for rank-and-file employees is proportional to contributions made for owners and managers.
-In most cases, safe harbor 401(k) plans are not subject to annual nondiscrimination testing.
+Traditional profit sharing plans are subject to annual testing to ensure that the amount of contributions made for rank-and-file employees is proportional to contributions made for owners and managers.
+If you allocate a uniform percentage of compensation to each participant, then no testing is required because your plan automatically satisfies the nondiscrimination requirement.